roadwarriorwp/rwc-employee-handbook/employment-policies/code-of-conduct.md

 ## Purpose

-Road Warrior Creative is commited to creating an inclusive environment for everyone - both employees and clients - regardless of race, color, ethnicity, national origin, age, sex, sexual orientation, gender identity, religion, political affiliation, disbility, or any other protected class as defined by state and federal law.
+Road Warrior Creative is committed to creating an inclusive environment for everyone - both employees and clients - regardless of race, color, ethnicity, national origin, age, sex, sexual orientation, gender identity, religion, political affiliation, disability, or any other protected class as defined by state and federal law.

 This code of conduct outlines our expectations for employee behavior as well as the consequences for unacceptable behavior.
-We invite all employees to help us realize a safe and positive experience for everyone on our team and all people with whom we professionally and publically engage.
+We invite all employees to help us realize a safe and positive experience for everyone on our team and all people with whom we professionally and publicly engage.

 ## Expected Behavior